Azure/bicep-types-az/generated/cost-management/microsoft.costmanagement/2019-01-01/types.md

 * **tags**: [ResourceTags](#resourcetags) (ReadOnly): Resource tags.
 * **type**: 'Microsoft.CostManagement/exports' (ReadOnly, DeployTimeConstant): The resource type

+## ExportDeliveryDestination
+### Properties
+* **container**: string (Required): The name of the container where exports will be uploaded.
+* **resourceId**: string (Required): The resource id of the storage account where exports will be delivered.
+* **rootFolderPath**: string: The name of the directory where exports will be uploaded.

+## ExportDeliveryInfo
+### Properties
+* **destination**: [ExportDeliveryDestination](#exportdeliverydestination) (Required): The destination information for the delivery of the export.
+To allow access to a storage account, you must register the account's subscription with the Microsoft.CostManagementExports resource provider.
+This is required once per subscription.
+When creating an export in the Azure portal, it is done automatically.
+However, API users need to register the subscription.
+For more information see https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-supported-services .

 ## ExportProperties
 ### Properties
 * **definition**: [QueryDefinition](#querydefinition) (Required): The definition of a query.